 Moving is stressful, and there’s no way around it so.
 So, give yourself a break by hiring one of the best movers in NYC.

-If you live in an elevator building; part of the protocol is to reserve your elevator for a block of time so you can move out.
-That’s to ensure that no other residents choose the same day and time, which will hopefully keep the elevator vacant so you can move in and out more efficiently.
+If you live in an elevator building, the protocol is to reserve your elevator for a block of time so you can move out.
+That’s to ensure that no other residents choose the same day and time; hopefully will keep the elevator vacant so you can move in and out more efficiently.
+Typically move in’s or outs are not allowed on weekends.
 Hiring an experienced moving company in NYC comes in handy here too.
-Do not exceed the amount of time allotted for your move-out, which is what happened to me because my movers didn’t have experience moving a lot of items in a few hours.
+Do not exceed the amount of time allotted for your move-out.
+It happened to me because my movers didn’t experience many moving items in a few hours.

-This point might seem like a no-brainer, but packing the majority of your items will keep the moving process from turning into a nightmare filled with excess tchotchkes.
-Boxes take less time to load and unload than single pieces so get organized before moving day.
+This point might seem like a no-brainer; packing most of your items will keep the moving process from becoming a nightmare filled with excess tchotchkes.
+Boxes take less time to load and unload than single pieces, so get organized before moving day.
 Your possessions are also less likely to be damaged when appropriately boxed.

-Overlap time isn’t always doable, but if it is; I say, go for it.
-If you have the budget to pay for an extra month or even two weeks in your current residence, you might want to spring for it.
-You can move some of your more valuable belongings into your new pad ahead of the movers.
-This will also give you time to paint; clean up, and tweak the apartment before moving boxes arrive.
-Once everything you own is sitting in your new one-bedroom apartment, you’ll barely be able to walk, let alone disco dance to celebrate your new place.
+Overlap time isn’t always doable, but I say go for it if it is.
+If you have the budget to pay for an extra month or two weeks in your current residence, you might want to spring for it.
+You can move some of your more valuable belongings into your new apartment ahead of the movers.
+You can paint, clean up, and tweak the apartment before the moving boxes arrive.
+Once everything you own sits in your new one-bedroom apartment, you can barely walk, let alone disco dance, to celebrate your new place.

-You won’t be able to control factors like weather or traffic; but if you can move in the middle of the day rather than at rush hour, you’ll be ahead of the game.
-If you live in a part of the city that’s tourist-laden, avoid moving on holiday weekends, because double parking a moving van will be extra tight with the excess traffic.
+You cannot control factors like weather or traffic; if you can move in the middle of the day rather than during rush hour, you’ll be ahead.
+Avoid moving on holiday weekends if you live in a tourist-laden part of the city.
+Double parking in a moving van will be extra tight with the excess traffic.

 The city shuts streets down regularly.
-Map out your route to your new apartment and be sure you don’t head down a road that’s closed.
-For instance, Fifth Avenue is the parade route; so you’d want to avoid this street and other streets surrounding it.
-Or better yet, schedule your move on a completely different day to avoid the parade chaos.
+Map your route to your new apartment, and be sure you don’t head down a closed road.
+For instance, Fifth Avenue is the parade route; you’d want to avoid this street and other streets surrounding it.
+Or better yet, schedule your move on a different day to avoid the parade chaos.